javalite/site-content/src/activeweb/testing.md

 }
 ~~~~

-then the spec will look like this:
+then the spec will be called:

 ~~~~{.java}
 package app.controllers;